 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Horse Branch is generally considered to be a blue-collar town.
-56.28% of the Horse Branch workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Horse Branch is a town of professionals, construction workers and builders and production and manufacturing workers.
-There are especially a lot of people living in Horse Branch who work in healthcare (16.81%), teaching (5.84%) and sales jobs (4.78%).
+53.10% of the Horse Branch workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Horse Branch is a town of construction workers and builders, professionals and transportation and shipping workers.
+There are especially a lot of people living in Horse Branch who work in healthcare (15.58%), office and administrative support (6.04%) and management occupations (5.88%).

 Setting & Lifestyle